mnguyen0226/deep_learning_notebooks/README.md

-# ml_notebooks
+# CS 6524 Course

-Notebooks for machine learning and deep learning algorithms
+# Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow